AdobeDocs/experience-manager-65.en/help/assets/content-fragments/persisted-queries.md

 >Persisted Queries are recommended.
 See [GraphQL Query Best Practices (Dispatcher)](/help/headless/graphql-api/content-fragments.md#graphql-query-best-practices) for details, and the related Dispatcher configuration.
 -->

 The [GraphiQL IDE](/help/assets/content-fragments/graphiql-ide.md) is available in AEM for you to develop, test, and persist your GraphQL queries, before [transferring to your production environment](#transfer-persisted-query-production).
-For cases that need customization (for example, when [customizing the cache](/help/assets/content-fragments/graphiql-ide.md#caching-persisted-queries)) you can use the API; see the curl example provided in [How to persist a GraphQL query](#how-to-persist-query).
+For cases that need customization (for example, when [customizing the cache](/help/assets/content-fragments/graphiql-ide.md#caching-persisted-queries)) you can use the API; see the cURL example provided in [How to persist a GraphQL query](#how-to-persist-query).

 ## Persisted Queries and Endpoints {#persisted-queries-and-endpoints}